-The International Masters for Health Leadership (IMHL) is a 15-month program of five 12-day modules, followed by a master's paper, leading to the degree of Master of Management.
+The International Masters for Health Leadership (IMHL) is a 15-month program of five 11-day modules, followed by a master's paper, leading to the degree of Master of Management.

-Each module focuses on a particular leadership mindset.
-Between modules participants return to the workplace where they apply the pedagogy and insights of the program.
-We encourage them to focus on the impact they want to create throughout the program.
-Following the five modules there is a period in which the final paper is written with the guidance of an advisor.
+Each module focuses on a particular managerial mindset.
+Between modules students return to the workplace where they apply the learning and insights of the program.
+We encourage our students to focus on the organizational and system-wide changes they want to create.
+Students can come to class ready to address specific challenges they encounter in their unique environments, allowing for real-time applications.
+Following the five modules, there is a period in which the final master's degree paper is written with the guidance of an advisor.
 This last phase can be done from anywhere in the world.

 Module 1 - The Reflective Mindset: Broadening Perspectives

-The Reflective Mindset is designed to help participants gain a better understanding of their personal management style - how they present themselves to others, their strengths and weaknesses, and their current leadership skills.
-Participants learn how to be thoughtful and reflective, to step back from always doing, to see familiar experiences from a new perspective.
+The Reflective Mindset is designed to help students gain a better understanding of their personal management style - how they present themselves to others, their strengths and weaknesses, and their current leadership and management skills.
+Students learn how to be thoughtful and reflective, to step back from always doing, and to see familiar experiences from a new perspective.

-Module 2 - The Analytic Mindset: Leading Organizations
+Module 2 - The Analytic Mindset: Leading and Managing Organizations

-The Analytic Mindset provides an overview of today's principal health care organizations including health promoting hospitals, community agencies, health maintenance organizations, etc. Participants gain insight into the operation of these organizations by analyzing their intrinsic similarities and differences.
-Participants are also introduced to the analytical tools used to manage specific organizations and to formal approaches that improve managerial effectiveness.
-Key concepts in accounting, people management and organizational strategy stimulate participants to diagnose the strengths and weaknesses of their own organization.
-Strategy, structure, sourcing and delivery are explored in a systematic way that allows participants to view the managing process as a melding of art, craft and science.
+The Analytic Mindset provides an overview of today's principal health care organizations including health promoting hospitals, community agencies, health maintenance organizations, etc. Students gain insight into the operation of these organizations by analyzing their intrinsic similarities and differences.
+Students are also introduced to the analytical tools, both quantitative and non-quantiatitve, used to manage organizations, as well as to formal approaches that improve managerial decision-making.
+Key concepts in financial management, people management, organizational strategy and operations management stimulate students to diagnose the strengths and weaknesses of their own organization.
+Strategy, structure, sourcing and delivery are explored in a systematic way to allow students to view the managing process as an ongoing work of art, craft and science.

 Module 3 -The Worldly Mindset: Navigating the System

 The delivery of health care is rooted within highly complex systems that vary enormously across the world - from fully socialized to market-driven.
 Yet every system struggles with where it should sit on this continuum.
 Because most practitioners - whether managers or clinicians - typically spend their careers within a single system, they rarely have the opportunity to appreciate the alternatives.
-The third module focuses on these contextual "systems", exploring the various social institutions within the health care field and their interactions with economic, political and social forces.
+Our Worldly Mindset module focuses on these contextual "systems", exploring the various social institutions within the health care field and their interactions with economic, political and social forces.
 The goal is to increase understanding of the dynamics of "system change".
-Participants are encouraged to seek creative solutions based on an integrated, rather than a fragmented understanding of health care.
-Participants also explore in greater depth the interactions between economics and health, and the possibilities for leveraging change within complex systems.
+Students are encouraged to seek creative solutions based on an integrated, rather than a fragmented understanding of health care.
+Students also explore in greater depth the interactions between economics and health, and the possibilities for leveraging change within complex systems.
+We analyze for improvement every health care system represented by the current cohort of students.

 Module 4 - The Collaborative Mindset: Appreciating Work Relationships

-In this module, participants focus on managing relationships with patients, professionals, health advocates, administrators, the government, the media and many other groups.
-Skill development includes relationship-building, negotiating, stakeholder coordination, and knowledge management.
-The managing of professional relationships is emphasized, with participants developing the advanced skills necessary to build and lead complex networks rather than simple organizations.
+In this module, students focus on managing relationships with patients, professionals, health advocates, administrators, the government, the media and many other groups.
+Skill development includes relationship-building, negotiating, stakeholder coordination, knowledge management and "process consulting".
+The work in this module relies on formal teamwork among students.
+The managing of professional relationships is emphasized, with studens developing the advanced skills necessary to build and lead complex networks rather than simple organizations.
 The integration of knowledge from multiple disciplines and perspectives is also examined.
+We integrate with and use the NHS health system in the UK as the focal point of our work in the Collaborative Mindset module.

 Module 5 - The Catalytic Mindset: Achieving Change

-The final module is action-focused, integrative in nature, focusing on the achievement of change.
-The impact projects on which participants have worked throughout the program are given considerable attention.
+The final module is action-focused, integrative in nature, and geared toward the achievement of change.
+The projects on which studens may have worked throughout the program are given considerable attention.
 Successful health management cases are reviewed and the action implications of adaptive management are explored.
 Other key areas of study include: integrated and sustainable approach to health; the notion of prevention and its applied dissemination; effective intervention within the policy environment; positive/negative outcomes of media exposure in health policy; and the notions of evaluation and accountability.
-Participants integrate and synthesize the knowledge they have acquired during the preceding modules.
+Students integrate and synthesize the knowledge they have acquired during the preceding modules.
 The program closes with in-depth consideration of the process of transformation leadership and what it means to lead comprehensively, analytically, collaboratively, contextually, catalytically and reflectively.
+A concluding poster session leads the way forward to writing the final master's degree paper prior to graduation.

-In addition to the five modules, the IMHL uses a variety of novel elements to enhance the learning experience.
-A key principle of the program is "use work, don't make work."
+In addition to the five modules, the 3-credit Managerial Exchange is one of the program's novel elements to enhance the learning experience.

 Self-Study and Final Paper

-Self-Study enables participants to learn the "language of management", focusing especially on financial management, so that classroom sessions can begin at a higher level.
-The Final Paper is a small thesis written under the supervision of a faculty advisor at the conclusion of the last module.
-Participants have 6 months in which to complete the final paper.
+Self-Study enables participants to learn the "language of management", focusing especially on financial management as an example, so that classroom sessions can begin at a higher level.
+The Final Paper is written under the supervision of a unique faculty advisor at the conclusion of the last module.
+Participants have 3-4 months in which to complete the final paper.
 It is required to complete the degree of Master of Management.

 Sonia Chehil, Mental Health Advisor, Ministry of Health, Guyana